Your rights and privacy

-This information is provided under the requirements of the General Data Protection Regulation to advise you of how personal data is processed by the national cancer registry which is part Public Health England (PHE), and to provide contact details if you have any further enquiries.
+This information is provided under the requirements of the General Data Protection Regulation and the Data Protection Act 2018.
+This shows you how personal data is processed by the National Disease Registration Service (NDRS).

 Identity and contact details of the data controller

-PHE is the data controller for all information collected and processed as part of cancer registration.
+Public Health England is the data controller for all information collected and processed as part of disease registration.

 Where does the information about me come from?